Frequently asked questions

 Government guidelines are constantly evolving as this pandemic progresses.
 Please follow Ministry recommendations on when to keep your child home from school, keep up to date with current locations of interest and isolate or get tested as necessary.

-Emily and George are both fully vaccinated.
-This is a legal requirement for us to be able to work with children in school settings.
-We will not limit access to our services based on a child’s vaccination status.
-However, due to the nature of our work we often support vulnerable individuals who are immunocompromised.
-We will therefore ask about your child’s vaccination status so that we can assess the risk to all of our clients, and where necessary we will initiate additional protocols to protect our most vulnerable.
+Emily and Eliza are both fully vaccinated.
+Due to the nature of our work we often support vulnerable individuals who are immunocompromised.
+We may therefore ask about your child’s vaccination status and the risk COVID poses to them and their immediate family.
+Where necessary we will initiate additional protocols to protect our most vulnerable.

 - Use of hand sanitiser on entering and leaving the caravan is encouraged.